Position2/jQuery-Inline-Popup/README.md

 # jQuery-Inline-Popup

-A jQuery Plugin to show content/image within inline.

-It is a simple plugin to show content/image within an inline frame using a simplified jQuery code that enable users to expand preview as can be seen in Google Image.
+A jQuery Plugin to show content/image within an inline frame using a simplified jQuery code that enable users to expand preview as can be seen in Google Image.

 Here the steps to configure...